This guide was last updated on 29 July 2024.

 Responsibility for applying the rules

-Where the PSC is engaged by a public sector body (such as the NHS) then, since April 2017, the responsibility for determining whether or not the off-payroll working rules apply sits with the engager.
+Unless the individual is working for a small employer in the private sector, the responsibility for determining whether or not the off-payroll working rules apply sits with the engager.
 If they determine that the rules do apply, then whoever is making the payment to the PSC (which might be the engager, or could be an agency) will need to apply PAYE to the payments made.

-For contracts within the private sector, the responsibility for determining if the off-payroll working rules applies currently sits with the PSC.
+Where the individual is working for a small engager in the private sector (small meaning the engager meets two of the following three - turnover less than £10.2m, a balance sheet total of less than £5.1m and fewer than 50 employees) then the responsibility for determining whether the off-payroll working rules applies sits with the PSC.
 The PSC should consider if the rules apply for each separate contract or engagement that it takes on.
 If the PSC does not apply the off-payroll working rules correctly and HMRC determines that the rules do apply when the PSC considers that they did not, in addition to significant additional tax bills, the PSC may have to pay penalties and interest.

 Research and Development tax relief

-For a business engaged in research and development work then the choice of structure is relevant, as only companies are entitled to R&D relief against corporation tax.
-R&D is a valuable relief as it allows companies that qualify to claim an extra £130 in deductions from taxable profit for every £100 that they spend.
+For a business engaged in research and development work then the choice of structure is relevant, as only companies are entitled to R&D tax relief.
+R&D is a valuable relief as it allows companies that qualify to claim a credit which can be offset against their tax liabilities.
+Enhanced relief is available for small loss-making companies that are R&D intensive, which can surrender part of their loss for a payable credit.

-Details on whether your project would qualify for R&D relief can be found on GOV.UK.
+Details on claiming R&D tax reliefs can be found on GOV.UK.